Draw the graph for the given function f and g in the same rectang... | Channels for Pearson+

 A

-Graph of g is the graph of f shifted 7 units upward
+The graph of g is the same as the graph of f shifted 7 units upwards.

 B

-Graph of g is the graph of f shifted 7 units to the left
+The graph of g is the same as the graph of f shifted 7 units downwards.

 C

-Graph of g is the graph of f shifted 7 units downward
+The graph of g is the same as the graph of f shifted 7 units to the left.

 D

-Graph of g is the graph of f shifted 7 units to the right
+The graph of g is the same as the graph of f shifted 7 units to the right.